Anemia is a condition in which the body does not have enough healthy red blood cells. Red blood cells provide oxygen to body tissues.

 The goal is to identify and treat the cause of the folate deficiency.

 You may receive folic acid supplements by mouth or through a vein.
 If you have low folate levels because of a problem with your intestines, you may need treatment for the rest of your life.

 Diet changes can help boost your folate level.
 Eat more green, leafy vegetables and citrus fruits.

 Anemia usually responds well to treatment within 2 months.

 Symptoms of anemia can cause discomfort.
 In pregnant women, folate deficiency has been associated with neural tube or spinal defects (such as spina bifida) in the infant.

 Call for an appointment with your health care provider if you have symptoms of folate deficiency anemia.

-Experts recommend that women take 400 micrograms (mcg) of folic acid every day before you get pregnant through the first 3 months of pregnancy.
+Experts recommend that women take 400 micrograms (mcg) of folic acid every day before they get pregnant and through the first 3 months of their pregnancy.